yeongsheng-tan/docker/ARCHITECTURE.md

 ## Plugins

-Many of the features which made Docker popular - process isolation with lxc, copy-on-write with aufs, port allocation with iptables, etc. - are not implemented in the engine itslef, but in external plugins.
+Many of the features which made Docker popular - process isolation with lxc, copy-on-write with aufs, port allocation with iptables, etc. - are not implemented in the engine itself, but in external plugins.

 This makes the engine less useful on its own - but also much more portable and customizable.